 Our online store business model guide shows how to find answers to many of these questions.
 How to estimate the number of customers to do an e-Commerce forecast, for example.
-Which costs need to be in your online store profit and loss.
+Which costs should be in your online store profit and loss.
 And how to keep an eye on your profit levels.

-The start of financial planning is hard
+Financial planning is hard work

 Many people find this financial planning hard work, especially before they start selling.